Lifestyle | Health & Wellness

 Curveballs, Fairness & Life Lessons

-My good friend Stephen’s mother died.
-It was not unexpected, but still, when life brings you a big event, it can be stressful.
+For instance, my good friend Stephen’s mother died.
+It was not unexpected, but still.
 Time for stress eating, anyone?

 (PS: If you are looking for our Low FODMAP Rugelach recipe – it is RIGHT HERE!
 And not to be missed.)

 In times of stress, many of us turn to food.
 In these instances food can present as two sides of the same coin.
-On the one hand we might start stress eating, which is never good, whether we are FODMAPing or not.
+On the one hand we might start stress eating, which is never good, whether we are following the low FODMAP diet or not.

 At these times we often eat too much, eat things that we shouldn’t eat or sometimes, not eat at all.
 None of these approaches is helpful in the long run.

 On the other side of the coin is how we use food for more appropriate comfort.
-As I type this there is Chocolate Cherry Pecan Rugelach chilling in the refrigerator.
-Stephen and his family will be sitting shiva tomorrow night and I wanted to bring something.
-Stephen knows me from my baking-focused days and it made sense to me to create and bring a baked treat.
+As I wrote this, there was Chocolate Cherry Pecan Rugelach chilling in the refrigerator.
+Stephen and his family were to be sitting shiva the following night and I wanted to bring something.
+Stephen knows me from my baking-focused days, and it made sense to me to create and bring a baked treat.

 Not only because it would most likely be welcomed as many people would be in attendance, but also because it was a way for me to offer something that I spent time making just for him and his family.